Citizenship by Investment Malta

-All Malta immigration applicants that are at least 18 years old are required to take an Oath of Allegiance in order to receive Malta citizenship, provided they have the capacity to do so.
+All Malta immigration applicants that are at least 18 years old are required to take an Oath of Allegiance in order to officially receive citizenship of Malta, provided they have the capacity to do so.
 This oath must be taken in person, so all successful candidates of the Malta citizenship scheme must visit the country to finalize the process of becoming an EU citizen.